WalkerGriggs/dot-emacs/README.md

 ## Goals and Philosophy

-These configs aim to provide sensible defaults, easy-to-remember bindings, and an overal smooth workflow.
+These configs aim to provide sensible defaults, easy-to-remember bindings, and an overall smooth workflow.
 This project has one rule: keep it simple.
 If I don't use it, I don't configure it.

 It's easy to get pulled into the trap of "configure all the things".
 Some projects get away with it, but they usually cater to a wider audience.
 These configs are tailored to my workflow -- simple as that.